pixijs/pixijs/README.md

 ### Learn ###
 - Website: Find out more about PixiJS on the [offical website](http://www.pixijs.com/).
 - Getting started: Check out @kittykatattack's comprehensive [tutorial](https://github.com/kittykatattack/learningPixi).
-- Examples: Get stuck right in and play around with pixi code and features right [here](http://pixijs.github.io/examples/)!
+- Examples: Get stuck right in and play around with PixiJS code and features right [here](http://pixijs.github.io/examples/)!
 - Docs: Get to know the PixiJS API by checking out the [docs](https://pixijs.github.io/docs/).
 - Wiki: Other misc tutorials and resources are [on the Wiki](https://github.com/pixijs/pixi.js/wiki/Resources).